Imran accuses General Bajwa of making an 'agreement' with Asif Ali Zardari - ExBulletin

 Imran accuses General Bajwa of making an ‘agreement’ with Asif Ali Zardari

-LAHORE: Former Pakistan Army Chief of Staff General (Ret’d) Qamar Javed Bajwa had reached an agreement with Pakistan People’s Party (PPP) Co-Chairman Asif Ali Zardari and Minister Sindh Chief Murad Ali Shah, Pakistan Tehreek-e-Insaf (PTI) President Imran Khan claimed on Saturday, local media reported.
+Lahore: Former Pakistani Army Chief of Staff, General (Retired) Qamar Javed Bajwa had “reached” an agreement with Pakistan People’s Party (PPP) co-chairman Asif Ali Zardari and the Sindh Chief Minister Murad Ali Shah, Pakistan Tehreek-e- Insaf (PTI) Chairman Imran Khan said on Saturday, local media reported.

 Speaking to reporters, Khan continued to blame ex-COAS for ousting his government, The News reported.

-The day before, the head of the PTI had specified that he was not in contact with the establishment for the moment.
+A day earlier, the head of the PTI had specified that he was not in contact with the establishment “for the moment”.

-The cricketer-turned-politician had recently admitted that granting General Bajwa an extension was a mistake and also accused the former army chief of betraying him.
+The cricketer-turned-politician had recently admitted granting General Bajwa an extension was a “mistake” and also accused the former army chief of “betraying” him.

 As the PTI urges the government to hold snap polls across the country, Khan predicted he would see elections held in March or April, The News reported.